Mr-Rafay/Capstone-Project/development.md

 ### Version 2- 7th June
 * Add more cases for the map(maps inside tiles)
 * Add a inventory system
-* Enhance User Interface("One room in alleyway and penthouse."
-Location naming.)
 * Case puzzles and clues
 * Add Enemies/Characters wherever needed
 * Add dialogue and interogate options